IDT-ITI/B-FPGM/README.md

 # B-FPGM: Lightweight Face Detection via Bayesian-Optimized Soft FPGM Pruning
 ## PyTorch Implementation [[Paper](https://TBA)] [[DOI](https://TBA)] [[Cite](#citation)]
-- From **"B-FPGM: Lightweight Face Detection via Bayesian-Optimized Soft FPGM Pruning"**, 2025 IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW)
+- From **"B-FPGM: Lightweight Face Detection via Bayesian-Optimized Soft FPGM Pruning"**, 2025 IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW).
-- Written by Nikolaos Kaparinos and Vasileios Mezaris
+- Written by Nikolaos Kaparinos and Vasileios Mezaris.
 - This repository provides software for training from scratch, pruning and evaluating the EResFD and EXTD face detection models.
 The models are trained and evaluated using the WIDER FACE training and validation sets respectively.
 While experiments were conducted with target prunes rates ranging from 10% to 60%, the user can define their own custom target pruning rate.
+Additionally, this repository includes code for converting pruned EResFD models to TorchScript format, which is suitable for mobile deployment.

 ## Dependences
 The code was developed, checked and verified on an `Ubuntu 20.04.06 LTS` PC with an `NVIDIA RTX 3090` GPU and an `i5-12600K` CPU.
-Python `3.11.9` was used.
-The python dependencies can be installed with the command:
+Python `3.11.9` was used and the required python dependencies can be installed with the command:

 ```bash
 pip install -r requirements.txt
 ```

-## Data
- Download and extract the WIDER FACE dataset from [here](https://shuoyang1213.me/WIDERFACE/).
-Place the `WIDER` folder in the same directory as the project folders.

 ## Overview
 Bayesian optimised pruning of the lightweight face detector **EResFD**, the currently smallest (in number of parameters) well-performing face detector of the literature; and **EXTD**.